rmclair/OptionsScrap_Update/README.md

 Extends the Organize_Finance_Data notebook to weight the differnt factors while using the existing .csv files

+Plot_CompareFinance

+Includes several examples of plotting data in .csv files

 Updates to the original Options Scrapping notebook.
-Includes two additional notebooks for processing .csv data.
+Includes two additional notebooks for processing .csv data, and a notebook with examples of plotting .csv data.